andrewcooke/uncode/README.md

   that improve (increase) the score and *sometimes* keeping guesses that decrease the score (ie if the increase is less than the upper limit).

-* as time goes on we lower the upper limit, become more strict about only accepting improvements (the exact manner in which we lower the limit is controlled by `--gamma`; a value of 2, say, will lower it more quickly at the start, while a value like 0.5 will keep it higher at first and lower it more quickly near the end of the process).
+* as time goes on we lower the upper limit, becoming more strict about only accepting improvements (the exact manner in which we lower the limit is controlled by `--gamma`; a value of 2, say, will lower it more quickly at the start, while a value like 0.5 will keep it higher at first and lower it more quickly near the end of the process).